volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       }
     }

-    // One of the arguments from this list "aws_cred" must be set
+    // One of the arguments from this list "assisted aws_cred" must be set

     aws_cred {
       name      = "test1"